 The work of educators and school leaders is filled with ambiguous challenges.
-As teaching and learning continue to evolve to meet the changing needs of students, school leadership teams likewise need to transform their approach to making change in their schools.
+As teaching and learning continue to evolve to meet the changing needs of students, school leadership teams likewise need to transform their approach to making change in their schools and their communities.
 We need to become more nimble, more comfortable with ambiguity, and more deeply collaborative in our work.

 Design Thinking - using the habits, practices and mindsets of designers to create innovative solutions - is one more tool and framework that educators can use to meet those challenges.
 The two-day Leadership+Design Bootcamp provides participants with the opportunity to refine and work their problem-solving muscles.
-They'll experience a real-world design challenge and learn to practice human-centered design strategies to innovate in their schools.
-In particular, we'll explore how design thinking can shape the way we lead and transform our institutions at all levels.
+They'll experience a real-world design challenge and learn to practice human-centered design strategies to innovate in their schools and beyond.
+In particular, we'll explore how design thinking can shape the way we lead and transform our institutions, and local communities, at all levels.

 Participants will have the opportunity to:

-This fall, join the effort to transform the way educational leaders at all stages in their careers approach their work!
+This spring, join the effort to transform the way educational leaders at all stages in their careers approach their work!

 Throughout the first day, participants will work in small groups to complete a design challenge on a real-world, problem presented by Mid-Continent Oceanographic Institute (MOI), a Twin Cities organization (with a wonderfully wacky and whimsical name) that works to close the achievement gap through free creative writing and tutoring programs.
-Led by L+D facilitators and design professionals, groups will learn and practice how a human-centered design approach can result in collaborative and innovative solutions.
+Led by L+D facilitators, groups will tackle that problem, learning and practicing how a human-centered design approach can result in collaborative and innovative solutions.
 Teams will engage in ethnographic field work, further define the problem they're trying to solve, ideate creative possibilities, and prototype solutions.
 Throughout the day, we'll reflect on group dynamics, as well as how design mindsets might inform our behavior as we lead others.
 We’ll debrief the process, analyze roadblocks, and learn ways to exert leadership when groups get stuck.
 Day 1 ends in a happy hour/social networking reception.